 - 1) 30 DAYS An audio engineer(s) should audit the entire sound system.
 Identify hums, feedback, microphone quality, new battery supplies and cabling.
 Place orders for any necessary replacements or backup gear.
-If you have translation or accessibility equipment, that should be checked and audited as well.
-Create a well-organized "Punch List" of things that need to be completed. - 2) 15 DAYS Make sure everything on the "Punch List" has been fixed and/or replaced.
+If you have translation or accessibility equipment, that should also be checked and audited.
+Create a well-organized "Punch List" of things that must be completed. - 2) 15 DAYS Ensure everything on the "Punch List" has been fixed and/or replaced.
 Church volunteers and the worship team should meet simultaneously to prepare so they can stay in sync during the service.
-Make sure everyone is up-todate on how to run the audio tech they are assigned to, especially if it's new.
+Make sure everyone is up to date on how to run the audio tech they are assigned to, especially if it's new.
 Use this time to answer any other questions volunteers may have. - 3) WEEK OF Run a full sound check and dress rehearsal.
-Make sure you have plenty of time on Easter morning to rehearse, as well as identify and fix glitches.
+Make sure you have plenty of time on Easter morning to rehearse and identify and fix glitches.